 In my search to seek out alternative therapies for healing I ran across a program called Access Consciousness.
-I would put it in the category of New Age, and I am fine with that, I like New Age stuff.
+I would put it in the category of New Age, and I am fine with that, I’m a fan of many of the New Age ideas and processes.
 To me the concepts from Access are really all about letting go of all the baggage we carry around and becoming one’s true self.
 It does this through a series of different processes or tools, some of which include asking yourself a lot of questions.

 I have only dipped a toe in the water when it comes to Access Consciousness.
 I have read several books written by students of Access Consciousness, but have never attended any of the live programs.
 I am by no means an expert on this program, it seems to be complex and there are a lot of different concepts.
 I liked much of what I have read though and wanted to share the program with you to possibly check out on your own.